 Interested in adopting a greyhound?
 Here are your resources.

-As part of the COVID-19 social distancing, many greyhound racetracks are closed.
-In Florida alone, there are 5,000 dogs looking for a home because they were located at racetracks throughout the state.
+In Florida, there are 5,000 dogs looking for a home because they were located at racetracks throughout the state.
 Some tracks are racing without fans, even while the U.S. has discontinued live racing because of the virus.
-The organization asks you to work with your local facility to help relocate these dogs, if you are willing to foster.
+The organization asks you to work with your local facility to help relocate these dogs, if you are willing to foster them.
 For more information, check out the main news section on their homepage.

 Another interesting fact about greyhounds is their coloring is so unique, certainly no two greyhounds are alike.
 But they do have breed standards.
 They are: